 This dramatic presentation highlights the power of the spoken words of Jesus and the spoken promises of God.
 It uses the eloquence of figurative language and poetry to recreate the monumental events that capture Jesus’ last days on earth.
 Incorporating dramatic movement and hymns, an ensemble cast will take you full circle on a journey from when the Israelites were enslaved in Egypt to the Last Supper, a Passover celebration gone wrong.
-The imagery depicting the horrific death of Jesus will come to life, and in the final scene you will be reminded of His life's purpose and the charge given to us through the Holy Spirit.
+The imagery depicting the horrific death of Jesus will come to life, and in the final scene you will be reminded of His life’s purpose and the charge given to us through the Holy Spirit.
 The audience, knowing the Holy Spirit has come, will feel compelled to draw near to God and step into their calling.
 This show is presented with few props, no set changes, and constant action.
-Jesus is never visible in the production; only His voice is heard, causing viewers to turn their hearts and their ears to hear.
-Run time: 30-35 minutes.
+Jesus is never visible in the production; only His voice is heard, causing viewers to use not only their ears to hear but their hearts as well.
+About 30-35 minutes.

 Playwright Jae Campbell talks about her show